Almaz-KG/otus-rust-course/projects/torrentino/README.md

 1. [ ] parallel downloads with progress bar
 1. [ ] download only chosen part of torrent
-1. [ ] act as a torrent peer for downloaded files
+1. [ ] act as a torrent peer/seed for downloaded files
 1. [ ] pause and continue download processes
 1. [ ] for cli version provide possibility to install via homebrew (or apt-get) [Instruction](https://docs.brew.sh/Adding-Software-to-Homebrew#casks)